kalinchuk/don_lancaster/tv_typewriter/README.md

    My monitor was faulty.
 Switching to a good TV (that can be adjusted) produced much crispier characters.
 I eventually fixed the issue with my monitor which turned out to be a bad contrast knob.

-3) Pressing T produced D (and other mismatched characters).
+3) Pressing "T" produced "D" (and other mismatched characters).

-   The trace between the bottom connector and the top connector of bus pin 4 was broken on the memory board which prevented that KBD signal from reaching the memory board.
-This was probably because of all the adding and removing of boards while debugging.
-I fixed this by soldering a wire from the bottom connector to the top connector of the memory board.
+   The trace between the bottom connector and the top connector of bus pin 4 was broken on the Memory board which prevented that KBD signal from reaching the Memory board.
+This was probably because of all the swapping of boards while debugging.
+I fixed this by soldering a wire from the bottom connector to the top connector of the Memory board.

 4) The middle section of the screen always produced "@"s in the same location.